Back to the top

 Read the rules carefully to avoid being disqualified.
 By Participating in this event you agree to all the Rules, Terms & Conditions.

-2023 Edmonds Coho Derby Rules, Terms and Conditions
+2024 Edmonds Coho Derby Rules, Terms and Conditions

-The PSA Sno-King and the sponsors of the derby accept no responsibility for loss, damage, injury to any boat, vehicle, equipment, contestant, passenger or observer during this event.
+The PSA Sno-King Chapter, its Board of Directors, ECD volunteers, and the sponsors of the derby accept no responsibility for loss, damage, injury to any boat, vehicle, equipment, contestant, passenger or observer during this event.
 Anyone entering the Derby, or providing assistance to Derby Officials or contestants, agrees to hold the Derby Committee, sponsors, and officials harmless for any damages or claims which may arise; and, in particular, if you choose to participate, you agree that you are responsible for your own safety.
 The Participant authorizes PSA Sno-King Chapter to use, edit, copy, publish or exhibit any photograph taken during this event for any lawful purpose, including commercial purposes, fundraising and any and all other promotional materials, without payment or consideration to the participant, and the participant waives the right to review any photograph.

 • All contestants must fish in accordance with the current WDFW Fishing Regulations.